-It’s here!
-The 2018 Epcot International Flower and Garden Festival is underway at Walt Disney World Resort in Florida.
+The Epcot International Flower and Garden Festival at Walt Disney World Resort in Florida is a spectacular display of nature the Happiest Place on Earth.
 What does that mean?
-It means that Epcot is overflowing with beautiful topiaries and displays of nature’s bounty for all guests to enjoy.
+It means that Epcot overflows with beautiful topiaries and displays of nature’s bounty for all guests to enjoy.

 In this article